-It’s a good idea to pay your monthly credit card bill in full whenever possible, because interest tends to sneak up when balances are carried from month to month.
+It’s a good idea to pay your monthly credit card bill in full, whenever possible because interest tends to sneak up when balances are carried from month to month.
 People get in the habit of paying their minimum payment and don’t realize how much of the payment is going to interest.
-It’s good to note that payments above the minimum for general consumer credit cards must be applied to the principle balance – not interest – by law.
+It’s good to note that payments above the minimum for general consumer credit cards must be applied to the principal balance – not interest – by law.

 Read your card’s terms to see how the issuer calculates interest.
 Also, you can look at your monthly statement to see how long it will take to pay off the balance if you only make the minimum payment, and how much you need to pay each month to pay off the balance in three years.

 Plus, plugging your own debt values into a credit card payoff calculator will tell you how long it would take to pay off the full balance with different payment amounts, how much interest you’d end up paying in the end, and how much you could save with bigger payments.
 If you can pay more than the minimum on your credit card debt, you’ll save a lot of money.